circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 Custom operation script to create an eMandate.

 - Run with all permissions: Yes
-- Included libraries: eMandates Library
+- Included libraries: eMandates Library, utils Library
 - Script when operation is executed: `Operation_InternalCreate.groovy`
 - Script when the external site redirects: `Operation_InternalCreate_Callback.groovy`